Iti Salun-At Yo — Fil-Am Voice

 Surviving the Omicron Surge

-Errol Buntuyan, M.D., FAAFPThe Omicron variant of COVID 19 has made a significant impact on Maui to start this New Year.
+The Omicron variant of COVID 19 has made a significant impact on Maui to start this New Year.
 We have seen record high infection rates and hospitalizations, more so than we have since the start of the pandemic.
 Almost all those currently infected and who suffer with severe symptoms continue to be the unvaccinated.
 Those partially vaccinated, and not yet boosted are also becoming infected with the Omicron variant but are much less sick.
 The majority of patients are the younger population under 50 years old and many are also children.

 The good thing about this latest surge is the death rates are much lower than the previous Delta spike in September.
 More people have become infected over the last month than there were in half of 2021’s positive cases.
 The number of deaths from this Omicron surge in January, however, have only been 40–50 lives lost for the entire State of Hawai‘i.
 This means this variant is not as deadly as the previous strains although the number of new cases of Omicron are decreasing, there is an expected lag in people who will die from COVID this month and unfortunately there will be more deaths reported from this latest wave.
 Overall this lower percentage of death rates hopefully indicates future variants will continue to cause less suffering and death.
 During this latest Omicron surge, Filipinos sadly still constitute the largest percentage of those deaths at 23 percent in the State of Hawai‘i.